katebron/Moby_dick/chapter/068-blanket.md

 ============

-I have given no small attention to that not unvexed subject, the skin of the whale.
+I have no idea, the skin of the whale.
 I have had controversies about it with experienced whalemen afloat, and learned naturalists ashore.
 My original opinion remains unchanged; but it is only an opinion.